theimowski/master-thesis/docs/section-fp-application.md

 Popular languages
 -----------------

-The oldest functional languages like LISP or Scheme are deliberately not included in the list, as they are not really widely used.
+The oldest functional languages like LISP or Scheme are deliberately not included in the list, as they are not really widely used in the industry.
 It is however important to remember that those languages became inspiration for more modern functional languages that found their way to the list.

 ### Haskell